AlphaRalph/IoTSensorBase/README.md

 In the first discussion a decision should be made on how the sensors should be implemented.
 The choice was between an implementation directly in the C# gateway or as a microservice outside of the gateway programming.

-* Using a C# implementation inside the gateway solution could make the storage of measured values in a Mongo-database redundant.
+* Using a C# implementation inside the gateway solution should avoid persiting measured values on Raspberry-Pi.
 * Implementing a micro-service for each sensor would make the solutuion more flexible.
   Micro services can be implemented in any programming language.
-  They only have to store measured values to the database between sensor and gateway.

 We have decided to implement the sensors as a microService.
 We defined to program the microservices in Python as one team member has experience with this programming language.

-### How to transfert data from sensor to gateway
+### How to transfer data from MicroService to Cloud - Step 1

 For the purpose of data security, measured values must be persistently buffered.
 This works easiest in a lean database.